vanribeiro/learning-more-about-mfe/README.md

 ### API Key

-- Before start runnig the MFEs application, you need to get a KEY API and set in a `.env` in MFE Tech Shop.
+- Before start runnig the MFE applications, you need to get a KEY API and set it in a `.env` in MFE Tech Shop.
 Read the [step by step here](/techshop/README.md#running-api).

 ## Get Started